 Method 3: Disable iCloud Synchronization

-When iCloud Photos is enabled, your deleted images might reappear because they sync back from iCloud, creating a confusing loop that makes your iPhone storage still full even after deleting photos.
+Normally, when iCloud Photos is on, deleting a photo removes it from all your devices.
+But sometimes, sync bugs can cause deleted files to come back, creating a confusing loop that makes your iPhone storage still full even after deleting photos.
 This becomes more complex when you’ve got multiple devices under the same iCloud account.

 Fortunately, the solution is simple: you just need to disable iCloud synchronization.
 Here’s how: